broeker/jumpsuit/src/pages/index.md

   blocks:
     - content: >+
         From day one, the web has been pushed forward by explorers and tinkerers who make up the rules as they go.
-And yet many of us are still relying on the same basic tools and techniques that have been in place for decades.[^3]
+Thanks to a new generation of rule breakers, we now have a path forward that promises fundamental improvements in how we work, what we build, and the experience we provide to our users.

-        For more than a quarter of a century, the vast majority our effort has been focused almost entirely on the backend: our early CGI scripts led to the first "database-driven" websites and finally to the rise of content management systems and the vast backend infrastructures that hold it all together.
+        As a result, we can now create faster and smarter web applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.

-        But thanks to a new generation of rule breakers, we have a path forward that promises fundamental improvements in how we work, what we build, and the value we provide to our users.
+        This website is dedicated to the jumpsuit life, to the brave souls, the learners, the curious, and the test pilots who continue to break barriers on our never-ending journey toward a better web.

-      heading: What was impossible yesterday is possible today
+      heading: Embrace the impossible
 footnotes: >+
   \[^1]: Here is the footnote.